Managerial Econ & Strategy (MECS)

 This course considers platforms and two-sided markets.
 Topics to be covered include: digital platforms and ecommerce, pricing in two-sided markets, competition between platforms, incentives for buyers and sellers to participate in two-sided markets, platforms with search, platforms and incentives for investment, two-sided markets with network effects, and technology platforms.
 The course will examine public policy toward platforms and two-sided markets, including regulation and antitrust.

-MECS 540-1 Political Economy I: Budget Deficits: A Political Economy View (1 Unit)
+MECS 540-1 Political Economy I: Introduction to Political Economy (1 Unit)

 MECS 540-2 Political Economy II: Conflict and Cooperation (1 Unit)